Civil Engineering (CE)

 CE 302.
 Civil Engineering Laboratory II.
 2 Credits.

 Course involves lab experiences dealing with design of experiments; fluid properties, flow measurements, open channel flow, pipe flow, and hydraulic machinery; and water and wastewater treatment topics such as BOD, total and suspended solids, water hardness, chlorination, alkalinity, coagulation, and jar testing.
 Students perform lab work in teams and communicate results in written reports and one oral presentation.
 Prerequisites: CE major, ENGR 203, and ENGL 110.
-Corequisites: ECON 210, CE 431, and CE 423.
+Corequisites: MATH 321, CE 431, and CE 423.
 S,SS.

 CE 306.
 Fluid Mechanics.
 3 Credits.